antoineruzette/auto-bia-workflow/README.md

 Optimize image analysis workflows with OptiBIA.

-AutoBIA allows users to create and apply various image processing operators in a sequential manner, and optimize their parameters to achieve best results in various tasks - for now focusing on segmentation.
+OptiBIA allows users to create and apply various image processing operators in a sequential manner, and optimize their parameters to achieve best results in various tasks - for now focusing on segmentation.

 ## Installation